Glencore appoints first female board director

 Since the Davies review, which did not recommend formal quotas, female representation on FTSE 100 boards had risen to 20.7 percent by March this year, from 12.5 percent in 2011.

-She is also a director of mining company Stillwater SWC.N and has been proposed as director of MFC Industrial MIL.N and Cliff Natural Resources (CLF.N).
+She is also a director of mining company Stillwater and has been proposed as director of MFC Industrial and Cliff Natural Resources.
+(Reporting by Silvia Antonioli; editing by Jane Merriman)